sender-reputation email-deliverability

 In January, a DTC brand launched their first automated welcome series.
 The results looked promising: a 58% open rate on Email 1, 41% on Email 2.
 The marketing team celebrated.
 Their ESP’s dashboard glowed green.

 By the end of February, their newsletter open rate had dropped from 32% to 18%.
 Gmail was routing half their campaigns to the Promotions tab.
-A check of Google Postmaster Tools revealed what their ESP never showed them: their domain reputation had fallen from “High” to “Low” in under 30 days.
+A check of Google Postmaster Tools revealed what their ESP never showed them: their spam complaint rate had climbed steadily above 0.15% and their Compliance Dashboard was showing warnings — all while their ESP dashboard showed green.

 The culprit was the welcome series they were so proud of.